JoshDaigleDev/probable-octo-chainsaw/README.md

 3. **Backend API Integration:**
     - The backend API is available at `localhost:3030` when you run the docker container.
     - Implement functionality to fetch data from the API and display it in your Vue.js application.
-Have a look at the `mocks` folder to see what paths and requests are available.
+      - Have a look at the `mocks` folder to see what paths and requests are available.
 Feel free to add more data to these mocks.
+      - New json files can be added with different mock data if you wish
     - Display the fetched data in a meaningful way, using appropriate Vue.js features (e.g., v-for for lists).
     - Implement a form or input component that allows users to interact with the backend API (e.g., submitting new data).